-Having to deal with the aftermath of a disaster that has directly affected your house can be stressful and often, traumatic.
-Paul Davis provides the following information and tips that will help the recovery process go smoother.
+Having to deal with the aftermath of a disaster that has affected your house is most often traumatic and stressful.
+Paul Davis provides the following information and tips that should help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (203) 315-1500

-- Obviously, it’s extremely important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to let them know you are safe.
+- Of course, it is always important to make sure you and your family (and don’t forget your pets) are safe and that you contact your friends and relatives to let them know you are safe.

 - Report the damage to your insurance company as soon as possible.